Kedar-Parikh/PoisonIt/README.md

 PoisonIt is a ARP Poisoning tool.

-Run the install.sh file first and then restart the terminal window then run poisonit
+Run the install.sh file first
+restart the terminal window
+run poisonit using the command ```poisonit```

-# NOTE: THIS TOOL ONLY WORKS ON LINUX OR LINUX DISTROS
+# TESTED ON KALI LINUX AND UBUNTU